bloom-solutions/learn/docs/securing-your-bitcoin/private-keys.md

 ## Unlocking a transaction

-This means that you could have your private key in some other computer.
+To be more secure, you can keep your private key in some other computer dedicated to signing.
+You don't play games on it, or download random apps.
+Best if the computer is completely offline.

 Whenever you want to sign a transaction, you:

 - **prepare it** on a computer that is online